smucclaw/complaw/doc/ex-xmp-20200808/xmp/README.md

 - [x] Add support for `yaml`
 - [ ] Add support for piping between reading and writing operations
+- [ ] Make OUTPUT file for write optional, and let program automatically duplicate file if no value is supplied
 - [ ] Add support for reading/writing metadata from `docx` files
+- [ ] Combine both read/write modes into a single mode, with read as default